seamapi/docs/docs/device-guides/get-started-with-controlbyweb-devices.md

 description: Learn how to connect and control your ControlByWeb device with the Seam API.
 ---

-# Get started with ControlByWeb devices
+# Get Started with ControlByWeb Devices

 <figure><img src="../.gitbook/assets/guides/controlbyweb-getting-started-guide-cover.jpg" alt=""><figcaption><p>ControlByWeb Devices</p></figcaption></figure>